eeriemyxi/mechvibes-lite/README.md

 # Note
 This is a rough implementation with very limited functionality.
+## Linux Support
+The API to get keyboard press states on Linux only works if you run it as root.
+If you run the script as root, chances are that your sound server will not work on the root account without considerable changes being made.
+I have found a solution to all this, I will work on it soon.

 # Introduction
 Mechvibes Lite is a CLI version of [Mechvibes](https://github.com/hainguyents13/mechvibes), focused on lower memory usage.
 It doesn't make use of Electron for as basic program as this; I tend to believe that Electron is meant for much more bigger projects.
 As of now, I have only tested it on Windows, but the libraries I have used should be cross-platform.
 I have a few crucial tasks to be done, once those are finished, I will work on this project to try to minimise the memory usage further, and to make it much functional and object-oriented.